bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 The command ``cmake --build build/release`` (or ``cmake --build build/release --config Release`` for Windows) is used for building the selected configuration.

-The command ``cmake --install build/release`` must be run before using the PyNomad module.
+The command ``cmake --install build/release`` must be performed.

+The wheel file created during the build must be installed in the Python environment before using the PyNomad module.
+In the PyNomad directory the command ``pip install dist/*`` must be executed.

-All functionalities of NOMAD are available in PyNomad.
+Almost all functionalities of NOMAD are available in PyNomad.
 NOMAD parameters are provided in a list of strings using the same syntax as used in the NOMAD parameter files.
 Some basic tests are available in the ``PyNomad`` directory to check that everything is up and running.